 This project has three key components; designing a new blended professional development programme, engaging with communities and community groups to raise the awareness of the value of literacy and numeracy, and supporting the development of the Tairāwhiti literacy and numeracy hub.

-The project, led by Ako Aotearoa is being undertaken in collaboration with the National Centre of Literacy and Numeracy and NZCER.
+The project, led by Ako Aotearoa is being undertaken in collaboration Literacy Aotearoa.